 Save Money With Used Building Materials The construction of an average-sized home (2,000 square feet) usually results in 8,000 pounds of construction waste.
 Add that to the waste generated by demolition, and the figures are astounding: Every year in the United States, 136 million tons of construction and demolition waste are tossed into landfills.
 This debris amounts to more than half of all landfill waste — but if handled properly, much of it can be diverted and reused.
 Here are several ways you can locate reclaimed and recycled construction materials: “Freecycling” (www.freecycle.org) is an easy-to-use Internet service for people who want to trade things locally.
+Membership is free, and after a quick registration, each local group allows its participants to post messages for objects they want to unload or request items they need.
 Another good place to find used building materials is your own neighborhood.
-Habitat for Humanity operates retail outlets called ReStores that sell used and surplus building materials at a fraction of their regular prices.
 The technology to reconstitute many construction waste items into new products is rapidly progressing. www.freecycle.org